angular/angular/aio/content/guide/service-worker-intro.md

 To support these behaviors, the Angular service worker loads a *manifest* file from the server.
 The file, called `ngsw.json` (not to be confused with the [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest)), describes the resources to cache and includes hashes of every file's contents.
 When an update to the application is deployed, the contents of the manifest change, informing the service worker that a new version of the application should be downloaded and cached.
 This manifest is generated from a CLI-generated configuration file called `ngsw-config.json`.

-Installing the Angular service worker is as easy as including an `NgModule`.
+Installing the Angular service worker is as straightforward as including an `NgModule`.
 In addition to registering the Angular service worker with the browser, this also makes a few services available for injection which interact with the service worker and can be used to control it.
 For example, an application can ask to be notified when a new update becomes available, or an application can ask the service worker to check the server for available updates.

 ## Prerequisites

 To make use of all the features of Angular service workers, use the latest versions of Angular and the Angular CLI.

-In order for service workers to be registered, the application must be accessed over HTTPS, not HTTP.
+For service workers to be registered, the application must be accessed over HTTPS, not HTTP.
 Browsers ignore service workers on pages that are served over an insecure connection.
 The reason is that service workers are quite powerful, so extra care is needed to ensure the service worker script has not been tampered with.

-There is one exception to this rule: to make local development easier, browsers do _not_ require a secure connection when accessing an application on `localhost`.
+There is one exception to this rule: to make local development more straightforward, browsers do _not_ require a secure connection when accessing an application on `localhost`.

 ### Browser support